-where $\eta_i^j \in [0, 1]$ is the POS of agent j as perceived by agent i and g is the function that combines both personal measures of POS and other agents' measures.
+where $\eta_i^j \in [0,1]$ is the POS of agent j as perceived by agent i and g is the function that combines both personal measures of POS and other agents' measures.
 In general, trust models compute the POS measures over multiple interactions.
 Thus, as in CREDIT, the level of success recorded in each interaction is normally averaged to give a representative value (see chapter 3 for a wider discussion).
-In our model, we use such a basic model whereby each agent records the success of a task and averages that with its past impressions (in CREDIT we deduce a model)
+In our model, we use such a basic model whereby each agent records the success of a task and averages that with its past impressions (in CREDIT we deduce a model of the agents' POS through a normal distribution and use a representative value from the confidence interval of that distribution).